Key Stats for the Clackamas River Trail - 715

-A good Winter hike but lacking in sun (except in the 2002 burn zone).
+A good Winter hike – used to be lacking in sun except in the 2002 burn zone but the Riverside fire changed all that – it now gets a lot of light.
 Trail built in 1981.
 The original trail was on the other side of the river.
 The East end to Pup Creek is more interesting but walks a few powerline clearings.
-The fire on the west end has allowed more light to reach the forest floor and is creating more brush than there was before.
-For several years this segment will have more trees and debris down on the trail than usual.
+The fires have allowed more light to reach the forest floor and is creating more brush than there was before.
+For several years this trail will have more trees and debris down on the trail than usual.
 The west end is subject to falling trees during periods of wind.
 Lots of highway noise on weekends during the summer; noise muted by high water noise in the Winter and Spring.
 Very pleasant during the week.
 Several nice camp sites.

 Wilderness restrictions apply to the east end of this trail, Pup Creek to Indian Henry.